BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 Such changes must be brought to customer’s attention.

 **RTS implementation guidance 7D**
 a.
-Changes to game or event rules, paytables or other parameters that change the way in which a game, lottery, or event works, the winnings paid, or likelihood of winning (except as described in 7Dc), should be conducted with the game or event taken offline or suspended.
+Changes to game or event rules, pay tables or other parameters that change the way in which a game, lottery, or event works, the winnings paid, or likelihood of winning (except as described in 7Dc), should be conducted with the game or event taken offline or suspended.